Skip to content

 Yes.
 A self-employed cleaner with public liability insurance covers themselves and you if anything is damaged or someone is injured.
 Cheaper uninsured cleaners may save €5–€10 per visit but you carry the risk.
 For one-off small jobs the risk is low; for regular service in a valuable home, insured is worth the small premium.
 Always ask for proof of cover before first visit.

-What's a 'deep clean' actually mean?
+What does a 'deep clean' actually mean?

 Beyond the routine — moving and cleaning behind/under furniture, descaling shower heads and taps, scrubbing grout, cleaning inside ovens and microwaves, washing skirting boards, cleaning inside fridges, dusting tops of doors and picture rails.
 A 3-bed semi deep clean takes 6–10 person-hours total — much more than a regular 2–3 hour weekly visit.
 Deep cleans are recommended every 3–6 months alongside regular maintenance.